a4099181/vagrant-provvin/docs/Protect-Config.md

 ## DESCRIPTION
 This function in details:
-* searches for encryptable objects: drives, vault,
+* searches for encryptable objects: vault,
 * encrypts secret objects inside objects found,
 * it overwrites plain config file with the encrypted one.